bleskes/sense_old/README.md

 Honesty first
 -------------
 This is an evening project which have gotten out of hand.
-It has rough egdge and probably bugs but I find it very usefull.
+It has rough edges and probably bugs but the basic machinery is in place but there is still a lot that can be done.

+I find it very useful.
 I hope you do too.

 Installation
 ------------